-There are five function keys on the PC1555 CP-01 keypads labelled Stay, Away, Chime, Reset and Exit.
+There are five function keys on the PC5005 keypads labelled Stay, Away, Chime, Reset and Exit.
 The operation of these keys is described below.
 The function is activated by pressing and holding the key for 2 seconds.

-'Stay' - Stay Arm
+"Stay" - Stay Arm

-Arms the system.
+Arms the partition to which the keypad is assigned.
 All Stay/Away type zones will be automatically bypassed.
-Delay type zones will provide entry and Exit Delay.
+Delay type zones will provide entry and exit delay.
 The Quick Arm feature must be enabled for this key to function (Section [015], Option [4]).
 If Quick Arming is not enabled, the user must enter their access code after pressing the function key in order to arm the system in the Stay mode.

-'Away' - Away Arm
+"Away" - Away Arm

-Arms the system.
-All Stay/Away type zones will be active at the end of the Exit Delay.
-Delay type zones will provide entry and Exit Delay.
-The Quick Arm feature must be enabled for this key to function (Section [015], option [4]).
+Arms the partition to which the keypad is assigned.
+All Stay/Away type zones will be active at the end of the exit delay.
+Delay type zones will provide entry and exit delay.
+The Quick Arm feature must be enabled for this key to function (section [015], option [4]).
 If Quick Arming is not enabled, the user must enter their access code after pressing the function key in order to arm the system in the Away mode.

-'Chime' - Door Chime On/Off
+"Chime" - Door Chime On/Off